umarhassan-mitodl/11.s940-fall-2015/content/pages/syllabus.md

 The classes will start with lecture on each of the debates, followed by a seminar style discussion, in which students are expected to participate actively.
 The students will need to read the assigned material in advance as a way to prepare for an extensive in-class discussion.
 The weekly meetings will be organized around the twelve implementation debates, with the co-instructors taking the lead.

-Students will be required to attend four panel discussions at {{% resource_link "3d56cdda-79b3-43d4-be1a-4d9bb1e0b462" "The Department of Urban Studies & Planning (DUSP)" %}} on issues of implementation by leading scholars in the field.
+Students will be required to attend four panel discussions at [The Department of Urban Studies & Planning (DUSP)](https://dusp.mit.edu/) on issues of implementation by leading scholars in the field.

 We will also use online resources for information sharing, and to promote discussions on the challenges of implementation development policies and projects.
 These include the course website and group emails, as well as one alternative online platform created exclusively for the class.
 Students will decide collectively in the beginning of the semester their favorite option, such as a Facebook group, or a class blog.
 The engagement with the class through this alternative platform will be voluntary, but active participants will receive extra credit toward their final grade.
 All activities will be guided by appropriate codes of conduct and privacy procedures.